 Step 5: Shortlist vendors

-Determine which vendors best suit your localization needs.
+Determine which vendors best suit your localisation needs.
 Consider if they offer the services and languages your team requires.
 Also think about how interested they seem in working with you, for example how responsive they were during your initial scoping.

 Step 6: Create a request for proposal (RFP)